-We design our LiDARs to push the limits across each of the three elements, while striking the optimal balance for different applications and industries.
-In principle, LiDARs for Autonomous Mobility require higher performance and quality, as they are critical to the successful development and safe operation of cutting-edge autonomous driving solutions, with cost tending to be a secondary consideration.
-For Robotics, our customers have demonstrated varying levels of cost sensitivity depending on the application, which range from last-mile delivery robots to street sweeping robots.
-The emerging ADAS market for LiDAR imposes stricter demands on all three aspects, especially in terms of lower cost, as compared to other markets.
+We believe there are three attributes critical to the development of LiDARs: Performance2, Quality, and Cost.
+Depending on the scenario or the application, Hesai Technology's customers have varying needs.
+Its ADAS customers generally have strict requirements on all three aspects, especially on Cost.
+LiDAR for Autonomous Mobility requires higher performance and quality, as they are critical to the successful development and safe operation of full autonomous driving solutions, with cost tending to be a secondary consideration.
+For Robotics, its customers have demonstrated varying levels of cost sensitivity depending on the application, which range from last-mile delivery robots to street sweeping robots.
+Hesai Technology designs and manufactures LiDARs to push limits across each of the three elements, while striking what it believes is the optimal balance for different applications and industries, which has led to its continued success in the ADAS and Autonomous Mobility markets.